mbroton/flake8-dac/README.md

 - Sorted by the number of occurrences (descending).
 - Information about number of problems
 - Rich text and formatting
+- Link to flake8rules.com (where you can find more details about the problem)

 ![after](https://user-images.githubusercontent.com/50829834/201550776-119d4d52-7244-4672-9b4e-56d58b7e13aa.png)